-At Contractor Training Center we have an extremely High first time passing rate.
+At Contractor Training Center we have an extremely high first-time pass rate.
 Some states allow OPEN BOOK testing and some do not.
 Utah allows for partial open book testing.
-If you are interested in obtaining the Utah B-100 General Building Contractor License or the Utah R-100 Residential and Small Commercial Contractor License then we strongly recommend that you apply for the NASCLA designation instead.
+If you are interested in obtaining the Utah B-100 General Building Contractor License or the Utah R-100 Residential and Small Commercial Contractor License, then we strongly recommend that you apply for the NASCLA designation instead.
 The NASCLA License will cover you for any residential or commercial work in the state of Utah and is also accepted in 15 states for the technical side of your license.
 The NASCLA exam is totally OPEN BOOK and tabbing and highlighting the books is allowed and part of our curriculum.
 Because this exam is open book and the B-100 and the R-100 are mostly closed book, we only offer the NASCLA in Utah.
-The NASCLA designation exepts you from having to take the B100 or the R-100.
+The NASCLA designation exempts you from having to take the B-100 or the R-100.
 The only major difference in qualification is that you must be able to show 4 years of experience instead of 2.

 Once you have successfully passed your exams, you will be required to send the passing score, the application for licensure, and your documentation of work experience to Utah State.
 The packet for the license application, as well as the instructions for completion of the application will be included with the course.
 The application will have to be sent to the following:

-Utah Division of Occupational and Professional Licensing (DOPL) Website for more information regarding applications.
+You can visit the Utah Division of Occupational and Professional Licensing (DOPL) Website for more information regarding applications.